 - A willingness and desire to go out of your comfort zone!

+IIP is open to degree-seeking students at the University of Pennsylvania.
 Current Penn freshmen, sophomores, juniors and first-year graduate students are eligible.
+A 3.0 or higher GPA is required.

-Note: If you are an exchange student, or a senior or graduate student graduating in May, you are not eligible for internships through IIP.
+Note: If you are an exchange student, a senior or graduate student graduating in May, or a non degree-seeking student, you are not eligible for internships through IIP.
 There may be other opportunities available for graduating students.
 Please contact Career Services for information on other international opportunities.
+IIP is not open to non-Penn students.

 How to Apply

-- Please read all the application instructions carefully.
+- Please read all of the application instructions carefully.